deathworlders/online/content/books/deathworlders/chapter-70-death-eye-pt1.md

 Moj tilted his head thoughtfully.
 Apparently his language didn’t include an equivalent word, because the translator on the side of his head took a while to finish, “...Interesting concept.
 Yes.
 Probably.”
 He folded his hands in his lap and bowed his head.
 “Excuse me.”

-Wild watched him for a second, then shot a curious glance at Bruuk.
+Wilde watched him for a second, then shot a curious glance at Bruuk.
 Bruuk just duck-shrugged.
 Moj was, from what he’d told Bruuk, considered irrevocably insane by his species’ standards, not that Bruuk had ever noticed.
 Okay, so he spent an inordinate amount of time *“Resonating with the Higher”* as he called it, but whatever Resonating involved, it mostly seemed to consist of being still and quiet and mindful of the present moment.

-Curiously, Wild bowed his head and went quiet too.
+Curiously, Wilde bowed his head and went quiet too.
 Maybe he and the Mjrn had something in common after all.

 Most of the rest of the crew arrived together.
 Dora and Urgug were, of course, as talkative as ever and their mutual disgust with some comms operator over on the station was ongoing it seemed.
 Apparently one of the Humans over there had, in Dora’s words, *“a pole up his ass.”* Morwk gave Bruuk a resigned look, sighed, and moved to sit opposite Wild, who looked up and gave him a nod and a smile.